BadMagic100/MajorItemByAreaTracker/README.md

 In the "All Major Items" connection submenu, you can configure the settings for a new rando save.
 If enabled, this will affect the hash, so you can verify your settings are the same as everyone else you're playing with - using this mod is preferred for races rather than using HKSpoilerViewer.
 To play with default settings, you only need to enable the connection.
 Optionally, you can include unique keys
-(e.g. Love Key and Elegant Key) and charm notches to add additional items to the tracker/objective.
+(e.g. Love Key and Elegant Key), key-like charms (Defender's Crest, Spore Shroom, and Grimmchild), and/or charm notches to add additional items to the tracker/objective as desired.

 ## Custom Item Support